Directors and Officers Code of Conduct

 E. Conduct in USEC Hearings

-It is imperative that the Board has the opportunity to fully and candidly discuss matters that come before it.
-It is equally important that rumors, gossip, and unsubstantiated allegations regarding USEC members, including Directors and Officers, be eliminated while at the same time ensuring that well-founded allegations or concerns may be aired and addressed in accordance with USEC bylaws.
-Accordingly, all Directors and Officers must address the issues and at the same time maintain the confidentiality of information that comes before it relating to any alleged misconduct or violations by individual members of the USEC.
+The Board must have the opportunity to fully and candidly discuss matters before it.
+Rumors, gossip, and unsubstantiated allegations regarding USEC members, including Directors, Officers, and appointed Committee Members, must be eliminated while ensuring that well-founded allegations or concerns may be aired and addressed per USEC bylaws.

 F. Impartiality